Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 - An application of `pycave` to optimise placement of neutronics sensors for LIBRTI.
 Set as extension as dependent on provision of a relevant neutronics simulation.
 - A toolbox for simulation parameter calibration using optimisers from the multi-objective optimisation library `pymoo`.
 - A journal article in SoftwareX detailing the implementation of the first version of `pycave`.
-- A journal article detailing the application of `pycave` to the simulations and experimental data generated as part of the Key Challenge 4 'simple test case'.
+- A journal article detailing the application of `pycave` to the simulations and experimental data generated as part of the EPSRC Key Challenge 4 'simple test case'.